Freedom in the World

 D. Freedom of Expression and Belief: 6 / 16

-The territory officially remains under martial law, which imposes restrictions on civil liberties, including media censorship.
-However, the authorities maintain that these provisions have not been enforced since 1995, a year after the cease-fire was signed.
+The territory officially remains under martial law, which imposes restrictions on civil liberties, including on media freedom.
+However, the authorities maintain that martial law provisions have not been enforced since 1995, a year after the cease-fire agreement with Azerbaijan was signed.

 The government controls many of Nagorno-Karabakh’s media outlets, and the public television station has no local competition.
 Most journalists practice self-censorship, particularly on subjects related to the peace process.
-The popular independent newspaper Demo and Karabakh-Open.com, the territory’s only independent news website, were both closed by their publishers in 2008.
-The internet penetration rate is low but expanding.
-During the 2012 presidential election, the opposition campaigned heavily via social media.
+The internet penetration rate is low but expanding, and social media platforms are increasingly used by the public and by government officials for the dissemination and discussion of news.

-In March 2013, an Armenian-sponsored radio station began broadcasting in Talysh, an Iranian language, from Nagorno-Karabakh into southeastern Azerbaijan, home to the country’s minority Talysh population.
-Iran denied involvement with the broadcasts, which some Azerbaijani officials called a “provocation” meant to promote anti-Azerbaijani sentiments.
-The station broadcasts three hours a day in both Talysh and Azeri.
+The Voice of Talyshistan, a radio station launched in 2013 by the Yerevan State University and an Armenian nongovernmental organization (NGO), continued broadcasting in 2014.
+The station broadcasts programs in Talysh, an Iranian language, from Nagorno-Karabakh into southeastern Azerbaijan, home to the country’s minority Talysh population.
+Some Azerbaijani officials called the station a “provocation” meant to promote anti-Azerbaijani sentiments.

 Most residents belong to the Armenian Apostolic Church, and the religious freedom of other groups is limited.
 A 2009 law banned religious activity by unregistered groups and proselytism by minority faiths, and made it more difficult for minority groups to register.
 Although at least three were subsequently registered, a Protestant group and the Jehovah’s Witnesses were reportedly denied registration.
 Unregistered groups have been fined for their religious activities, and conscientious objectors have been jailed for refusing to serve in the Karabakh army.